felixkuntz/website/content/home/publications.md

 headless: false

 # Order that this section appears on the page.
-weight: 40
+weight: 15

-title: Recent Publications
+title: Work in Progress
 subtitle: ''

 content: